applicaster/developer.applicaster.com/book/getting-started/download-development-project.md

 1. Download a development project from Zapp and verfiy its working on a simulator or device.
 2. Go to `app/assets/applicaster.properties` and set or add: `avoidRemotePluginConfigurationsFetching=true`.
-3. Go to `app/res/raw/plugin_configurations.json` and add this JSON object to the bottom on the JSON array:
+3. Go to `app/res/raw/plugin_configurations.json` and add this JSON object to the top of the JSON array file:

     ```javascript
     {